Manassas, Virginia Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Manassas students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+SchoolTutoring Academy’s tutoring programs for Manassas students start with a ACADEMIC ASSESSMENT with an Academic Director.
 Call us now for a personalized quote!
 Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Manassas District Curriculum Used in Our In-Home Tutoring Programs

 Manassas City Public Schools create an atmosphere where students not only learn, but they can possess ownership of their education.
 This is met by using the Standards of Learning as a basis of creating lessons and allowing the students to learn through a variety of methods.
 Technology is a major focus of learning, both as an aid to learning and as a subject of it, and students are encouraged to see the relationship between classroom learning and practical applications.